Doughty Street Chambers is delighted to announce that Nat...Read more

 Jordan has published articles on the Court of Protection and connected matters, including in the Medical Law Review (here and here), LSE Law Review (here) and the Open Justice Court of Protection project.
 As a student, he represented claimants in social security appeals for the Citizens’ Advice Bureau and for the Free Representation Unit.

 Jordan accepts instructions in PI matters.
-Having been supervised by Christopher Johnson, Jordan has observed PI claims arising from injuries at work and in the community.
+During pupillage, Jordan observed PI claims arising from injuries at work and in the community.

-He has drafted advices, particulars of claim and schedules of loss in clinical negligence matters, including post-inquest fatal accident and Human Rights Act claims.
+Jordan has drafted advices, particulars of claim and schedules of loss in clinical negligence matters, including post-inquest fatal accident and Human Rights Act claims.
+He is available to advise on liability, quantum and settlement, and to appear in interim and final hearings as required.

-Jordan accepts instructions in inquests that touch upon mental health or disability.
-He has particular expertise in mental health, and has written academic articles on Article 2 ECHR (here).
+Jordan acts in inquests that touch upon mental health or disability.
+He has deep experience in inquests touching upon Article 2 ECHR, and has written academic articles on that matter (here).

-Jordan has particular experience representing the bereaved relatives of patients receiving treatment for a psychiatric illness (including whilst detained under the Mental Health Act 1983) who have died due to suicide or homicide.
-Jordan accepts instructions in Pre-Inquest Review hearings, substantive inquests and can advise on associated civil claims.
+Jordan has particular experience representing the bereaved relatives of patients.
+He has acted in inquests involving deaths in the community, and whilst the deceased was detained pursuant to the Mental Health Act 1983, and in circumstances involving suicide, homicide and illness.
+Jordan acts in Pre-Inquest Review hearings and final hearings, and can advise on associated civil claims.